Bayesiano-creator/run-access-remote-JN/README.md

 If you want to close the screen session, reattach again the session with ```screen -r <SCREEN-NAME>```, stop the Jupyter Notebook server and type ```exit```.
 This wil take you again to the initial session.

 ## Termius app

+## Termius app

+Termius is a cross-platform SSH client application that allows you to securely connect to and manage remote servers or computers.
+It provides a graphical user interface for managing SSH connections, allowing you to easily create and save connections.

+Download and create an account to continue this tutorial.
+This link has a quick start for Terminus app: https://support.termius.com/hc/en-us/articles/4578043155737-Quick-Start.

+#### *Create a new host*

+Once Termius has been installed and you're logged, start by creating a new host:

+#### *Select an existing host*

+Double click on an existing host.
+If you saved the user and password when creating the host, it'll connect you to the remote server automatically:

+Now you can start a session on the remote server with just a double click.

+#### *Port forwarding*

+To this part, we assume you have done the previous section (Screen command), so now we are going to create and save a **Port Forwarding**.